Administrative Policies & Procedures Manual

 - Strategic Operations

 It is the objective of Longwood University to provide the healthiest environment possible.
-The new policy is designed to promote healthy lifestyles as well as to protect students, faculty, and staff from secondhand smoke, while addressing the growing litter problem on campus that is directly related to smoking.
+This policy is designed to promote healthy lifestyles as well as to protect students, faculty, and staff from secondhand smoke, while addressing the litter problem on campus that is directly related to smoking.

 The acetate (plastic) filters of cigarettes can take many years to decompose because they are composed of cellulose acetate, a form of plastic, and can persist in the environment as long as other forms of plastic.
 They also present a threat to wildlife.
 Cigarette filters have been found in the stomachs of fish, birds, whales and other marine creatures who mistake them for food.
 Wind and rain carry cigarette filters into the water supply, where the toxic chemicals the cigarette filter was designed to trap leak out into aquatic ecosystems, threatening the quality of the water and many aquatic life forms.